ch4mpy/self-signed-certificate-generation/README.md

 # self-signed-certificate-generation
-Generate self-signed certificate in various formats for your dev machine.
-This script let you add as many altnames and JDK/JRE cacerts files to update, as you want.
+Generate self-signed certificate in various formats for your dev machine and adds it to the `cacerts` files of your JREs / JDKs.
+You may add as many `altnames` and JDK/JRE as you want.

 Ouput formats for generated certificate include :
 - `.jks` for Java apps